About American Express Premier Rewards Gold Card

 1x on Everything Else

-For starters, it’s important to know that 65,000 points have a value of $650 that you can redeem for cash or be redeemed for gift cards and merchandise through AmEx’s shopping portal.
+For starters, it’s important to know that 101,000 points have a cash value of $1,010 that you can redeem for cash or be redeemed for gift cards and merchandise through AmEx’s shopping portal.

-You can also transfer your points to the Starwood Preferred Guest (SPG) program, through which you can book nights at a variety of hotel brands including W, Westin, and Sheraton.
-The downside is that it’s a 2:1 transfer and not 1:1 (1,000 Membership Rewards points are equal to 500 SPG points).
+You can also transfer your points at a 1:1 ratio to the Marriott Rewards Program, through which you can book nights at a variety of hotel brands in the Starwood and Marriott portfolios.

 The Membership Rewards program has partnerships with airlines, too.
 You can do points transfers at a 1:1 clip for multiple international airlines including British Airways and Alitalia.